pixiiidust/TeloMeshV2/ui/dashboard_components.md

 - **Filtering Options**:
   - Show all nodes or filter to top 10%, 20%, or 50% friction nodes
   - Enable/disable physics for different visualization styles
+  - Node selection dropdown to always display specific nodes of interest
   - Export current graph view as interactive HTML with all interactivity preserved

 - **Export Functionality**: